Bahamas Passport Ranking

-The Bahamian passport currently ranks on the 16th place according to the Guide visa index.
+The Bahamian passport currently ranks on the 16th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 155 countries.
 This grants it an overall high mobility score and makes it a desirable passport.
 Bahamian passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, China and the entire European Union.
 This allows almost instant travel opportunities worldwide.
 Bahamian passport holders do however require a visa to enter about 71 destinations in the world.
 Some countries where a visa is required are Taiwan, the United States and Australia.

 The commonwealth of the Bahamas is a former British colony consisting of 32 districts spread over 700 islands.
 The most important districts are New Providence, Grand Bahamas and the Abaco Islands.
 The country is situated in the North Atlantic Ocean, northeast of Cuba and southeast of Florida.
 Its climate is tropical marine moderated by the Gulf Stream.